ChrisCallanJr/dndCharacterSheet/dndSheet.md

 #### Banishment

 You attempt to send one creature that you can see within range to another plane of existence.
 The target must succeed on a Charisma saving throw or be banished.
 If the target is native to the plane of existence you're on, you banish the target to a harmless demiplane.
 While there, the target is incapacitated.
 The target remains there until the spell ends, at which point the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
 If the target is native to a different plane of existence than the one you're on, the target is banished with a faint popping noise, returning to its home plane.
 If the spell ends before 1 minute has passed, the target reappears in the space it left or in the nearest unoccupied space if that space is occupied.
 Otherwise, the target doesn't return.

+### 5th Level

+#### Cloudkill

+You create a 20-foot-radius sphere of poisonous, yellow-green fog centered on a point you choose within range.
+The fog spreads around corners.
+It lasts for the duration or until strong wind disperses the fog, ending the spell.
+Its area is heavily obscured.
+When a creature enters the spell's area for the first time on a turn or starts its turn there, that creature must make a Constitution saving throw.
+The creature takes 5d8 poison damage on a failed save, or half as much damage on a successful one.
+Creatures are affected even if they hold their breath or don't need to breathe.
+The fog moves 10 feet away from you at the start of each of your turns, rolling along the surface of the ground.
+The vapors, being heavier than air, sink to the lowest level of the land, even pouring down openings.